 Jeremy Ohringer is a Chicago-based theatre director, professor, and teaching artist.
-He is currently an Assistant Professor at North Central College and has taught as an adjunct at DePaul University and Governors State University.
+He is currently an Assistant Professor at North Central College and an adjunct at DePaul University.
 In higher education, he has taught classes in acting and performance, directing, theatre history as well as the business of theatre.
-Most recently he directed a devised adaptation of Tristan and Iseult at North Central.

-He holds an MFA in Theatre Directing from Boston University where he directed Horizon line: A Tale Inspired by Homer's Odyssey (which he also wrote), Tony Kushner's Angels In America: Perestroika, These Three Sisters: Inspired by Anton Chekhov's Three Sisters, Mother Courage and Her Children, Lord of the Flies and Of Blood and Dirt: An Adaptation of Homer's Iliad.
+He holds an MFA in Theatre Directing from Boston University where he directed Horizon line: A Tale Inspired by Homer's Odyssey (which he also wrote), Tony Kushner's Angels In America: Perestroika, These Three Sisters: Inspired by Anton Chekhov's Three Sisters, Mother Courage and Her Children by Bertolt Brecht , Lord of the Flies by William Golding, and Of Blood and Dirt: An Adaptation of Homer's Iliad.
 Other projects include milkwhite with The Kinematics, Sad Songs for Bad People with Rough House, a new adaptation of Frank Wedekind's play, Spring Awakening with Fearless Theatre, Who Rowed Across Oceans with Lost Compass Collective, which was presented in both Chicago and at the Edinburgh Fringe festival, Virginia Woolf’s Orlando Adapted by Sarah Ruhl, and Salve Regina, which toured the country and garnered Javier Rivera a best actor award at the United Solo Theatre Festival in NYC.

 Jeremy was the Youth Company Director at Chicago Youth Shakespeare from 2013 – 2016 where he directed teens in A Midsummer Night’s Dream, Macbeth, As You Like It, Romeo and Juliet, Julius Caesar, and The Comedy of Errors.